Rooders/MarkdownComp/ARR-June-Response.md

 **Q**: Examine how the proposed approach interacts with few-shot demonstrations.

 **A**: This is an excellent idea.
-We are also very interested in this question.
+We are also very interested in this suggestion.
 We are considering the possibility of interaction through an 'instruction-tuning + DeMPT' approach.
 Specifically, we could first construct an instruction-tuning dataset that incorporates examples of inter- and intra-sentence context utilization.
 Each example would be a triple: (inter-sentence context, intra-sentence context, target).
 We plan to explore this idea further in future research and welcome to discuss more with us.

 Lastly, if our response and revision in the two review rounds effectively address the concerns you raised, we kindly ask you to consider raising the overall and soundness scores.
 Thank you again for your kind comments on this work.